DominikTher/EFCoreInAction2ndEdition/README.md

 - Global Query Filters (with database first)
 - Split Queries
 - Value Conversions (with database first)
-- Try all relationships, required, nullable, on-delete ...
+- Try all relationships, required, nullable, on-delete, owned type and so on